+- A. Curriculum and Instruction

-1. Regularly Scheduled Instruction
+- 1. Regularly Scheduled Instruction

-Instruction shall be based upon the standards adopted by the State Board of Education in the subjects of language arts, mathematics, science, social studies, the arts, health and physical education, and world languages (F.S.
+- a.
+Instruction shall be based upon the standards adopted by the State Board of education and the subjects of language arts, mathematics, science, social studies, the arts, health and physical education, and world languages (F.S.
 1003.41).

+- 2. Character Education